artemkuc44/BlackBoxPlus/README.md

 ### Launching from JAR File

-If you have a pre-built `.jar` file, you can easily run the game without needing to compile it yourself.
+The game’s JAR file is located in the **out/artifacts/ directory**.
+You can run the game without needing to compile it yourself by downloading this file.
 Follow these steps:

 1. **Ensure you have Java installed**: